lgarbarini/LabOrdering/README.md

 ##Known Issues
 + If Google App Script has the user run the script, the user has to have access to the spreadsheets
 + APIs are not fully JSON parseable yet
-+ HUBOT script does not do full bounds checking
++ HUBOT script does not handle unexpected input gracefully
 + Initial Google user login is clunky (opens two new popups)